laiddd/WNI-transfer/wni_transfer_guideline.md

 - 2020/05/11

 These data could be cut to match the storm map.

+## Give harupy sans the definition of .flo files and pwcnet model.

+.flo is a global extension of opticalflow.
+Research and give harupy sans the documents for flo files.

+Give harupy sans the flownet2 and pwcnet model for the environment setup.

 ## Add PWCNet and FlowNet2 on the nowcasting code